Last updated: November 28, 2025

 5.2.
 Risks and Limitations

-• False breakouts: The primary risk we encounter is a “false breakout.”
-This happens when the price briefly breaks below the neckline, triggering a sell signal, but then quickly reverses back above it, leading to a potential loss if a stop loss isn’t set.
+• False breakouts: This happens when the price briefly breaks below the neckline, triggering a sell signal, but then quickly reverses back above it, leading to a potential loss if a stop loss isn’t set.

-• Confusion with sideways ranges: Another common pitfall is confusing a true triple top with a simple sideways or ranging market.
-A market can bounce between resistance and support multiple times without being a reversal pattern.
+• Confusion with sideways ranges: A market can bounce between resistance and support multiple times without being a reversal pattern.
 We must always wait for the final, confirmed breakout to avoid getting caught in a range.

 6. How to Identify a Triple Top Pattern on a Chart

-Accurately identifying a triple top pattern on your chart is the first critical step to trading it successfully.
-We follow a practical, step-by-step approach to ensure we recognize this powerful reversal signal correctly.
+Accurately identifying a triple top pattern on the chart is the first critical step to trading it successfully.
+Traders should follow a practical, step-by-step approach to recognize this powerful reversal signal correctly.

 How to identify a triple top pattern